Companies are taking stock of their eLearning offerings as training and development evolves to meet the demand for online learning.

 Even when (if?) workers return to the office, it’s expected the vast majority of training will continue to occur virtually.
-As the demand for fresh online learning content, existing courses and Management System (LMS) access surges, those providing eLearning are taking stock of their offerings.
+As the demand for fresh online learning content also continues, existing courses and Learning Management System (LMS) access surges, those providing eLearning are taking stock of their offerings.

 Add to that the process many workplaces and educational institutions are already undertaking—transferring offline learning to online platforms—and the breadth of online education starts to take shape.

 However, it’s not just training and development that will continue to evolve.
 The very nature of the workplace—and how people adapt to its new normal—is also shifting.

 Given all the pandemic precautions that are in place, it’s clear the health and safety of employees still goes beyond the physical.
 The psychological safety of employees continues to be of significant importance as they grapple with the changes they’ve endured for months and will likely continue to experience in the foreseeable future.

 Being transparent with employees, communicating clearly (even if that’s virtually) and assuring them there’s a plan in place go a long way to reducing anxiety and helping them feel psychologically safe.
 Overcoming the fear of the unknown is a major hurdle for many.
 Indeed, neuroscience shows that the brain sees uncertainty as a threat.

 Simply listening to employees’ concerns can help alleviate them.
 Even if that can’t be done face to face, experts recommend creating frameworks that allow employees to connect with leaders and team members in a meaningful way.
 This could mean hosting virtual town halls, scheduling weekly one-on-one meetings or conducting brief, anonymous surveys as a way of receiving candid feedback, then adjusting communication or strategies as needed.